Academic programs are removing barriers for aspiring black and Latino doctors

 One effort is the Northwestern Medicine Scholars Program at Westinghouse College Prep, a public high school in Chicago.
 Founded in 2011 by Dr. Erica Marsh, formerly at Northwestern and now an OB-GYN at the University of Michigan, the partnership offers Westinghouse students a behind-the-scenes look at the lives of doctors and scientists by providing mentoring with physicians and researchers, intensive summer and test prep courses, and college entrance support.
 The only requirements are a 3.2 GPA and a genuine desire to pursue math or science studies.

-The Northwestern scholars program is run by Dr. Robert Yancy, vice dean for diversity and inclusion and chief of cardiology at the Northwestern University Feinberg School of Medicine in Chicago.
+The Northwestern scholars program is run by Dr. Clyde Yancy, vice dean for diversity and inclusion at the Northwestern University Feinberg School of Medicine and chief of cardiology at the Northwestern Memorial Hospital, in Chicago.

 “These young people are from families that have very limited economic means, yet we are extracting and providing them with a different kind of experience that says, ‘No, you can do this,’ ” Yancy told NBC News.